 License Plates for Disabled Veterans

 Disabled veteran license plates are issued in recognition of a resident’s military service-related injuries.
 They can only be issued free of charge to a veteran who is rated at 100% disabled or being compensated at the 100% rate based on individual unemployability, permanent and total in nature .
 The license plates are printed in two formats: with or without the universal symbol for disability (wheelchair).
+Vehicle registration cards and license plate stickers who qualify are issued permanent cards and stickers.
+This allows qualified veterans to skip the trip to the MVA to renew their registration.

 Paid DAV plates are considered organization plates.